SiaFoundation/siad/doc/api/index.html.md

 The path to the default file to be used to represent this skyfile in case it contains multiple files (e.g. skapps, photo collections, etc.).
 If provided, the path must exist.
-If not provided, it will default to `index.html` if a file with that name exist within the skyfile.
+If not provided, it will default to `index.html` if a file with that name exists within the skyfile.

 **filename** | string
 The name of the file.
 This name will be encoded into the skyfile metadata, and